MicrosoftDocs/fabric-docs/docs/data-science/includes/follow-along-built-in-notebook.md

 ms.date: 11/13/2023
 ---

-To open the tutorial's built-in sample notebook in the Data Science experience:
+To open the tutorial's built-in sample notebook in the Synapse Data Science experience:

-1. Go to the Data Science home page.
+1. Go to the Synapse Data Science home page.
 1. Select **Use a sample**.
 1. Select the corresponding sample: